MeshWorld India Logo MeshWorld.

 Everything else is either handled by AI, learned on the job, or irrelevant until year three.

-84% of developers use AI tools (Stack Overflow 2025 survey).
+84% of developers use AI tools (Stack Overflow 2025).
 51% use them daily.
-But only 3% highly trust AI output.
-The market isn’t looking for prompt engineers — it’s looking for engineers who can use AI to ship faster while catching its mistakes.
+Only 3% highly trust AI output.
+The market doesn’t want prompt engineers — it wants engineers who ship faster with AI while catching its mistakes.

-TypeScript hit 78% professional adoption — it’s now the most-used language, ahead of JavaScript (62%).
-If you don’t know TypeScript in 2026, you’re behind.
+TypeScript hit 51% professional adoption — it’s the fastest-growing major language, dominating modern full-stack stacks.
+If you don’t know TypeScript, you’re behind.
+Simple as that.

-Junior roles declined 23% (Sola Fide, Anthropic Trends Report).
-Entry-level hiring shifted toward candidates who can own features end-to-end rather than writing isolated components.
+Junior roles dropped 23% (Sola Fide, Anthropic Trends Report).
+Entry-level hiring shifted toward people who own features end-to-end, not just write components in isolation.

 Skill 1: One Frontend Framework, Learned Deeply